Why switch to all-electric?

 Read Renew’s useful guidance on choosing an efficient electric hot water system to meet your needs.

-Renew’s useful guidance on choosing the right heating system.
+Read Renew’s useful guidance on choosing the right heating system

-Two new Clifton Hill townhouses achieved an exemplary sustainability standard through smart design and innovative construction practices.
-They are largely self-sufficient, with no gas connection or any use of fossil fuels.
-Find out more.
+Two Clifton Hill townhouses achieved an exemplary sustainability standard through smart design and innovative construction practices.
+They are largely self-sufficient, and all-electric, powered completely by renewable energy.
+Read their story or watch the video tour.

 Learn to cook two zero-waste, plant-based recipes on an induction cooktop with Open Table.
 The video is available here.

 - Let's electrify Yarra: Why create an all-electric home (YouTube, 1:01:26)

 - Let's electrify Yarra: How to create an all-electric home (YouTube, 1:01:27)